robert-westenberger/knowledgebase/web-development/interviewing/front-end/html.md

 - Text in png, gif, jpg etc is not scalable.
 - Be wary of text length.
 Some content can be longer in other languages, creating layout issues.
 - Be mindful of how colors are perceived across cultures.
+- Formatting of dates and currencies.
+- Don't concatenate translated strings.
+Languages will have different word order.